Alstom scores Australian SGI rights

-Distributor Alstom IT has beaten out SGIs North American distributor Ingram Micro and won the sole right to distribute the high-end hardware vendor's Windows NT and Linux workstations and servers to the Australian market.
+Distributor Alstom IT has beaten SGI's North American distributor Ingram Micro by winning the sole right to distribute the high-end hardware vendor's new range of Windows NT and Linux workstations and servers locally.

-Although the contract is not exclusive Lloyd said SGI has no intention of signing on any more distributor partners.
-This will give Alstom sole distribution rights to SGIs Windows based 320 and 540 visual work stations, SGI's Internet Server and the Advanced Cluster Environment for Linux, the Intel based SGI servers for NT or Linux, (such as the SGI 1400, and SGI 1200), and the Silicon Graphics 1600SW flat panel monitor, SGI storage management solutions and in the future a range of Intel based Linux graphical work stations.
+Although the contract is not exclusive, Sitters said SGI has no intentions "in the near future" of signing on further distributor partners.
+This will give Alstom sole distribution rights to SGI's Windows-based 320 and 540 visual workstations; SGI's Internet Server and the Advanced Cluster Environment for Linux; the Intel-based SGI servers for NT or Linux (such as the SGI 1400, and SGI 1200), and the SGI 1600SW flat panel monitor; SGI storage management solutions and in the future, a range of Intel-based Linux visual workstations.

-According to Lloyd, Alstom was chosen to undertake SGIs channel initiative because of its commitment to adding value, its appropriate reseller contacts and its complimentary range of products.
+According to Lloyd, Alstom was chosen to undertake SGI's channel initiative because of its commitment to adding value, its appropriate reseller contacts and its complementary range of products.

-Lloyd predicts that within four weeks Alstom will have reduced delivery time from four weeks to two days, simply from warehousing products rather than fulfilling on an order basis.
+Lloyd predicts that within four weeks Alstom will have reduced delivery time from four weeks to two days.

 "We'll have our first stock in about four weeks time and because we are going to keep an inventory, we'll be able to del-iver faster.
 SGI always had to source their product from the US," explained Lloyd.